neuenablingengineering/Lampy/README.md

 DEMO BRANCH:

 This branch runs a brief demo of Lampy's basic functionality.
-Alarms are triggered as usual, but the behavior of the 'HOUR' button outside of SET ALARM MODE has been overwritten to update the morning alarm time to the current clock time.
+Alarms are triggered as usual, but the behavior of the 'MINUTE' button outside of SET ALARM MODE has been overwritten to update the morning alarm time to the current clock time.
 The evening alarm has likewise been set to one minute after the morning alarm